Home Energy Physics Nuclear Power Electricity Climate Change Lighting Control Contacts Links

 The desired resolvable change in trapped fluid volume is:

-which is the minimum required volume resolution of the liquid sodium control valves.
+which is the minimum required volume resolution of the liquid sodium hydraulic fluid control valves.

-Both of these pipes must be firmly attached due to high bending torque
+Both the inner and outer pipe must be firmly mounted to resist high bending torque

 Simple thermal expansion of a fuel rod over 5 deg C is about: